modernweb-dev/rocket/site/pages/40--blog/004--enable-progressive-hydration/index.rocket.md

 Now if we add this to our page we get...

-✅ our component rendered
+✅ our component rendered <br>
-❌ ...with no typing effect
+❌ ...with no typing effect <br>
-❌ ...and with a button that is not doing anything
+❌ ...and with a button that is not doing anything <br>

 👉 `site/pages/index.rocket.js`